Abionic: History

-Increase of the tests' portfolio with the development of D-Dimer (thrombosis) and CRP (inflammation) tests.
+A CE mark for the abioSCOPE 2.0 was approved in 2019.
+Two years later, Abionic received a CE mark for the IVD CAPSULE COVID-19 Antigen test.

+In 2024, the FDA issued 510(k) clearance for the pancreatic stone protein (PSP) sepsis test.

 Products

 Abionic's solution is composed of the abioSCOPE, an in vitro diagnostic device and the consumable called the IVD CAPSULE, which is a single-use and analyte-specific tests.